Tag: Tobacco Cessation

 Part 4

-Image of money in a jar.
+Image of hand refusing a cigarette.

 © American Institute for Preventive Medicine